rafamendoza-dev/cv/README.md

 - Define estimates, considerations, and technical conditions of each product
 - Integration into the architecture area to support the technical decision-making of the Development area
 - Direct and plan deployments to different environments
-- In charge of training collaborators by carrying out documentation and workshops of multiple technologies in which they stand out: Angular, typescript, docker, git, Django rest framework, and CI with GitHub actions
+- In charge of training collaborators by carrying out documentation and workshops on multiple technologies in which they stand out: Angular, typescript, docker, git, Django rest framework, and CI with GitHub actions
 <br>

 **Senior Software Engineer** @ [Kudaw](https://www.kudaw.com/home) _(Feb 2019 - Mar 2021)_ <br>